Euchie23/GeoTentacles/projectA_hotspots/README.md

 ---

 ## 🧭 Summary Statement
-This module establishes a **robust, industry-standard workflow** for spatio-temporal hotspot analysis of squid catch.
+This module establishes **a robust, polygon-based, industry-standard workflow** for spatio-temporal hotspot analysis of squid catch.
 Outputs are suitable for visual exploration, reporting, and integration into interactive dashboards, providing both ecological insight and regulatory intelligence.

 ---